Home About Approach Cases Definitions Contact me Recommendations

 Radial nerve

 The PIN can be come trapped by the arcade of Frohse, a membranous edge of the supinator, as it travels below this structure.
-The PIN is a motor-only nerve, so sensation is not affected in lesions.
-Our patient has numbness, so the lesion must be at a point before this division - but not much higher up.
+The PIN is a motor-only nerve, so sensation is not affected PIN lesions - they only produce weakness.
+Our patient has numbness, so the lesion must be at a point proximal to this division - but not much higher up, or we'd see weakness in other muscles.

 In addition, the PIN innervates extensor carpi ulnaris (ECU) - but as we’ve just seen, not ECRB or ECRL.
 In a PIN lesion there is partial wrist extension weakness but not complete – if the patient’s hand is placed on a flat surface and extension is attempted, the wrist deviates radially due to the extensor carpi radialii muscles, which are spared.
 This patient however has 0/5 power in wrist extension.